JoergBitzer/Filtarbor/README.md

 # Filtarbor
-A VST/AU Plugin Highpass/Lowpass with arbitrary order (fractonal)
+A VST/AU Plugin Highpass/Lowpass with arbitrary order (fractonal) and no warping at Nyquist == true analog design.

 needs the TGMTools library, Eigen Library and JUCE